Bernard Childs: Life

-Childs wrote, "My work is to make pictures."
 He first found his vocation in high school, in Harrisburg, Pennsylvania where his Russian immigrant parents had moved the family from his birthplace, Brooklyn.
 During her last days, his mother told him he was the seventh generation of artists in the family, his forebears having been painters of icons in the churches of Yaroslav.

 In 1928, a scholarship took him to the University of Pennsylvania.
 He left two years later for New York where he worked by day and studied at night with Kimon Nicolaїdes at The Art Students League in New York.
 He also had the luck to meet the great Danish silversmith Peer Smed, from whom he learned his love of metal.

 The economic and social problems of the 1930s took Childs away from his work as an artist, until he began drawing again in the South Pacific while serving as a quartermaster aboard the destroyer escort USS Wesson, during World War II.
 Childs survived a Kamikaze attack and, at war's end, two years of intermittent hospitalization after returning to New York.
 His recovery was complete by 1947, the year he studied with Amédée Ozenfant, who became a good friend.
 In 1951, thanks to the G.I.
 Bill, he sailed for Italy where he began his full-time life as an artist.
 It was there that he met and became friends with Alberto Burri and Enrico Baj.